Bingeljell/instagram-reporting-app/docs/project_plan.md

 *   **OAuth `redirect_uri`:** This must be an *exact* match between the Meta dashboard, the dialog URL, and the token exchange URL.
 Be mindful of trailing slashes and `http` vs `https` (though `localhost` is a special case).
 *   **Streamlit State:** `st.session_state` is essential for persisting data (like login tokens and generated reports) across user interactions.
 A full browser reload will clear the state.
 *   **Environment Variables (`.env`):** Changes to the `.env` file require a full server restart to be loaded.

+* **Engagement by Hour of Day (Heatmap or Bar Chart)** Why it's useful: This directly answers the age-old question: "When is the best time for me to post?"
+A bar chart showing the average engagement rate for posts published at 8 AM, 9 AM, 12 PM, etc., provides a data-driven answer.
+A heatmap is an even more advanced version that could show Day of Week vs. Hour of Day.

+* **Implementation**: More complex.
+It requires careful grouping by the hour column in our DataFrame and calculating the average engagement for each hour, not the sum.
+It's a very powerful insight if done correctly.

+* **Reach vs. Engagement (Scatter Plot)**
+Why it's useful: This is a classic analysis chart.
+It helps identify content "quadrants":
+    * High Reach, High Engagement (Viral Hits): The top-right corner.
+These are your superstars.
+    * High Reach, Low Engagement (Wide but Shallow): Content that got seen but didn't resonate deeply.
+    * Low Reach, High Engagement (Niche Stars): Content that your core audience loved but the algorithm didn't push widely.
+    * Low Reach, Low Engagement (Misses): The bottom-left corner.

+* **Implementation**: Moderately complex.
+We would use matplotlib's scatter plot function, with reach on the x-axis and total_engagement (or engagement rate) on the y-axis.
+Each dot on the chart would represent a single post.